Singapore plans to pass its personal faux news law

 In 2013, the authorities added regulations requiring certified websites to do away with content material in breach of standards — such as pornographic, extremist, or racially insensitive fabric — within 24 hours, alongside fines for violations.

-Reporters Without Borders ranked Singapore 151 out of 180 in its 2018 Press Freedom Index, 3 locations below Russia, which currently passed a comparable fake news law of its personnel.
+Reporters Without Borders ranked Singapore 151 out of 180 in its 2018 Press Freedom Index, 3 locations below Russia, which currently passed a comparable fake news law for its personnel.
 Egypt, too, previously accredited an invoice explicitly targeting social media.